 The handsome senior guys

-Beautiful, stunning senior girls
+The stunning senior girls

 I had to screen shot Ryan's instagram after the dance - so sweet!
-Oh, and Annie was the prom queen as well - way to go Ryan :).

 MOTHER'S DAY 2013 was definitely one I'll never forget.
 It is tradition that the graduating seniors from the Little Cottonwood Ward speak to the congregation about their plans for the future, as well as pay tribute to their mothers.
 The bishop asked these four exceptional young people to share which Christlike attributes they see in their mother's and how they have been influenced by their moms.
 All the talks were fabulous and Ryan's words were thoughtful and straight from the heart (even if he began the talk by saying "everyone knows how awesome my mom is, but she is really awesome because she let me keep my mullet" - sigh).